 How Interoperability in Healthcare Can Improve the Patients’ Care Process

 More than 1.3 million health records are electronically requested and exchanged in six months by the staff of a medical and surgical facility in Michigan, Detroit.
-St. John Providence Hospital started sharing patient information to coordinate care with the help of a healthcare interoperability solution after years of getting information via paper faxing or telephone.
+To coordinate care, St. John Providence Hospital started sharing patient information by implementing a healthcare interoperability solution after years of getting information via paper faxing or telephone.
 The medical staff even had to repeat tests already performed during emergency visits within their health system because they couldn’t access the patient’s medical records.

-With a continuously changing industry, due to new technology capabilities, increased health data generated through wearable devices, new policies, and more regulations, health systems need to communicate and allow for seamless transition of patient data between health providers.
+The health industry is in continuous change.
+Due to new technology capabilities, an increased volume of health data generated through wearable devices, new policies, and more regulations, health systems need to communicate and to allow for seamless transition of patient data between health providers.

-The path forward for health systems, in order to maximize value-based care and patient-driven care, is to close the gap between patients, their healthcare data, and medical staff.
+To maximize value-based care and patient-driven care, the path forward for health systems is to close the gap between patients, their healthcare data, and medical staff.